Diophantine problems in solvable groups: Introduction

-\begin{proposition} Let $G$ be a finitely generated nilpotent group such that $G'/\gamma_3(G)$ has torsion-free rank at most $2$.
-Then the ring $\mbb Z$ is e-interpretable in $G$, and $\mc{D}(G)$ is undecidable. \end{proposition}
+{ {\ref{t: ut_n_Z}} \begin{theorem} Let $G=\ut{n}$, $n\geq 3$, be the group of upper uni-triangular $n\times n$ matrices with integer entries.
+Then the ring $\mbb{Z}$ is e-interpretable in $G$ and $\mc{D}(G)$ is undecidable. \end{theorem} }

-Combining this with a result from \cite{Duchin} we obtain that if $G$ is a f.g.\ non-virtually abelian nilpotent group of class $2$ with infinite cyclic commutator, then $\mc{D}(G)$ is undecidable, while single equations are decidable in $G$.
-This applies in particular to any nonabelian generalized Heisenberg group (this was already obtained in \cite{Duchin} for the classical Heisenberg group).
+We also prove the following { {\ref{low commutator rank}} \begin{proposition} Let $G$ be a finitely generated nilpotent group such that $G'/\gamma_3(G)$ has torsion-free rank at most $2$.
+Then the ring $\mbb Z$ is e-interpretable in $G$, and $\mc{D}(G)$ is undecidable. \end{proposition} } Combining this with a result from \cite{Duchin} we obtain that if $G$ is a finitely generated non-virtually abelian nilpotent group of class $2$ with infinite cyclic commutator subgroup, then $\mc{D}(G)$ is undecidable, while single equations are decidable in $G$.
+This applies in particular to any nonabelian generalized Heisenberg group, i.e.\ any group of the form $H_n=\langle a_1,\ldots,a_n,b_1,\ldots,b_n\mid [a_i,b_j]=[a_1,b_1],\ [a_i,a_j]=[b_i,b_j]=1, \ 1\leq i\leq j\leq n\rangle_{\mathcal{N}_2}$ for some $n\geq 1$ (here $\langle \rangle_{\mathcal{N}_2}$ denotes presentation in the variety of nilpotent groups of class $2$).
+This result was already obtained in \cite{Duchin} for the classical Heisenberg group ($n=1$).

-For any group $G$ and any $i\geq 1$, the quotient $G/\gamma_i(G)$ is a nilpotent group.
-If additionally $\gamma_i(G)$ is e-definable in $G$ (for example if $G$ is verbally elliptic \----see Subsection \ref{s: verbal_width}) then $G/\gamma_i(G)$ is e-interpretable in $G$, and the previous results can be carried over to $G$ by transitivity of e-interpretations.
-This yields the following

-\begin{theorem} Let $G$ be a finitely generated verbally elliptic group (this includes any metabelian group, any solvable minimax group, and any polycyclic group) such that $G/\gamma_i(G)$ is not virtually abelian for some $i$.
-Then there exists a ring of algebraic integers $O$ e-interpretable in $G$, and $\mc{D}(O)$ is reducible to $\mc{D}(G)$. \end{theorem} See Theorem \ref{t: elliptic_groups} for further examples of verbally elliptic groups and applications of the above result.
+We remark that, to some extent, the converse of Theorem \ref{t: 1_intro} is also true: given a ring of algebraic integers $O$, or more generally, any associative commutative unitary ring $R$, the matrix groups $SL(n,R)$, $T(n,R)$ and $UT(n,R)$ are e-interpretable in the ring $R$ (matrix multiplication can be described by polynomials over $R$).
+Hence the Diophatine problems in these groups is Karp reducible to the Diophantine problem in $R$.

-In Lemma \ref{max_nilpotent_subgroup} we prove that a maximal nilpotent subgroup $H$ of a group $G$ is e-definable in $G$.
+Finally, we briefly describe the \emph{maximal nilpotent subgroup argument}.
+In Lemma \ref{max_nilpotent_subgroup} we prove that a maximal finitely generated nilpotent subgroup $H$ of a fixed class $c$ of a group $G$ is e-definable in $G$.
 Thus Theorem \ref{t: 1_intro} can also be carried over to groups that have such a (non-virtually abelian) subgroup $H$.
+With this in mind we denote by ${\mc N}_{max}$ the class of groups where for all $c\geq 1$, every set of $c$-nilpotent subgroups of $G$ has a maximal element (with respect to inclusion).
+It turns out that ${\mc N}_{max}$ consists precisely of groups where all abelian subgroups are finitely generated.
+In Section \ref{subsec:maximal nilpotent} we describe various types of groups that belong to ${\mc N}_{max}$, in particular, we note that groups $GL(n,O)$, where $O$ is a ring of algebraic integers, are there.